tatumio/doc/docs/notifications/notification-workflow/README.md

 In this diagram, the following steps are shown:

-1. **Create subscription**: The user creates a subscription using the TatumSDK with the specified Ethereum address and webhook listener URL.
+1. **Create subscription**: The user creates a subscription using the TatumSDK with the specified address and webhook listener URL.

 {% tabs %}
 {% tab title="JavaScript / TypeScript" %}